Nuggets vs. Timberwolves Injury Report Today - April 23

 Nuggets Season Insights

-- The 115.8 points per game the Nuggets put up are the same as the Timberwolves allow.
+- The Nuggets put up the same amount of points as the Timberwolves allow (115.8).

-- The Nuggets have been scoring 108.5 points per game in their last 10 times on the court, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.
+- The Nuggets have seen a downturn in scoring lately, racking up 108.5 points per game in their last 10 contests, 7.3 points fewer than the 115.8 they've scored this season.

 Nuggets vs. Timberwolves Betting Info